scionproto/scion/doc/protocols/underlay.rst

 To resolve this, SCION incorporates a :doc:`NAT IP/port discovery mechanism <../dev/design/NAT-address-discovery>` conceptually similar to the STUN (Session Traversal Utilities for NAT) protocol, operating directly between clients and border routers.
 The border router acts as a detector; when the client sends a discovery request, the border router observes the NAT-mapped IP and port and reports it back to the client.

-The end host can then reliably inject this public border-router-visible IP and port into the SCION source address fields of its outbound packets.
-This enables return traffic to traverse the NAT from the remote destination back to the client.
+The end host can then reliably inject this public, border-router-visible IP and port into the SCION source address fields of its outbound packets.
+This guarantees that return traffic from the remote destination can be successfully routed back through the NAT to the client.

 Routers
 ~~~~~~~